ansonl/DEM2STL/README.md

 ### License

 - All files are released under [GNU Affero General Public License](https://www.gnu.org/licenses/gpl-faq.html).
 Copyright Anson Liu.
+  - File `TouchTerrain_standalone.py` is provided for convenience.
+It is from the [TouchTerrain](https://github.com/ChHarding/TouchTerrain_for_CAGEO) project.

 - Commercial support is available as a consulting service.